madsolar8582/SLRNetworkMonitor/README.md

 2. Add the project as a [subtree](https://www.atlassian.com/blog/git/alternatives-to-git-submodule-git-subtree).
 3. Copy the source files directly into your project.

-The submodule or subtree approach is recommended since you can easily obtain updates.
+The submodule or subtree approaches are preferred over the copying of source files since you can easily obtain updates.

 #### Carthage